-If you’re getting started with digital marketing, you’re faced with a lot of decisions: budget, how to funnel leads to your sales team, what metrics to report on, and the list goes on and on.
+If you’re getting planning your digital marketing budget, you’re faced with a lot of decisions: how much should you budget for advertising, how to funnel leads to your sales team, what metrics to report on, and the list goes on and on.
 One of the simplest questions—and one that marketers new to the digital advertising game often overlook—is also one of the most important: should you focus on search or display ads?

 Search or display?
 Which is better for my brand?

 The answer, of course, is both.
 Search ads are great at closing prospects, but they can’t do it on their own.
 Display ads can do a masterful job of reinforcing what search ads promote.
 Regardless of whether you’re new to the digital ad game or an experienced ad master/tsar/doggo, it’s imperative to remember that the key to success in advertising (as in life) is balance.

 (“A blog post about balance,” you’re thinking to yourself, “where have I seen one of those before?”)

 The thing is, marketers often focus on how display ads can bolster the performance of search ads, and too often they forget that the converse is also true.
 Display ads are responsible for creating valuable brand impressions that help to drive more searches, but there’s no better place to test messaging than in search advertising.
 That’s because you’re controlling for only one variable: messaging.

 Here’s what to do

 When you’re planning your digital advertising budget, plan to allocate all of it to search for the first three months.
 It’s easier to launch a search campaign than a display campaign anyway because there are fewer variables involved.

 Run only search ads so that you can determine which messaging gets the best reception.
 It’s best to have three to five ads per ad group, so if you’re starting from scratch, you may want to keep it to two or three ad groups so that you can monitor and test more effectively.
 You may also want to mix and match headlines and descriptions here so that you can get a feel for which headline and which description text are the top performers.